remix-run/react-router/docs/getting-started/tutorial.md

 In our case, we add a `"loading"` class to the main part of the app if we're not idle.
 The CSS then adds a nice fade after a short delay (to avoid flickering the UI for fast loads).
 You could do anything you want though, like show a spinner or loading bar across the top.

 <img class="tutorial" loading="lazy" src="/_docs/tutorial/16.webp" />

+Note that our data model (`src/contact.js`) has a clientside cache, so navigating to the same contact is fast the second time.
+This behavior is _not_ React Router, it will re-load data for changing routes no matter if you've been there before or not.
+It does, however, avoid calling the loaders for _unchanging_ routes (like the list) during a navigation.

 ## Deleting Records